 Scott Huggins has crafted his second masterpiece for the ColecoVision, this time bringing the classic arcade game Spectar to the system.
 As with Scott Huggin's first ColecoVision game (Astro Invader), Scott's done an excellent job of recreating this arcade classic on the ColecoVision, a system that already has a large library of great arcade ports.
 How many levels can YOUR heroic Wummel clear?

-Includes cartridge, manual, and plastic storage case.
-Box, label, and manual artwork designed by Joe Kollar.
+Includes cartridge and manual.
+Label and manual artwork designed by Joe Kollar.

 |Number of Players||1 - 2|